It’s 2021! Google may still be on top (for now), but the tides are shifting and there are some great alternatives when it comes to advertising!

 There are a few things to consider before you do any kind of advertising no matter which platform you decide to use.

 Each advertising platform offers exposure to specific audiences.
 That audience needs to match your business’s target audience on some level.
-For example, you’re better off advertising your jewelry store to people under 30 on Instagram than on Google or LinkedIn.
-But if you run a SaaS business, advertising on LinkedIn will probably be better than advertising on Instagram or Google.
+For example, you’re better off advertising your jewelry store to people under 30 on Instagram than on Google or LinkedIn. ut if you run a SaaS business, advertising on LinkedIn will probably be better than advertising on Instagram or Google.
+Pro tip: Use a strong LinkedIn headline to grab attention.

 Why?
 Simply because different types of audiences like to visit and purchase via different online channels.
 Also, online platforms have different structures, and some might suit you better than others.
 For example, Instagram appeals to its users through visuals and is, therefore, more suitable for businesses that need to engage with their customers through pictures or videos.
 Some platforms don’t even offer video advertising.